metiko/CSP-G21/ansible/README.md

 6. Access the wordpress application

-    Open your browser and visit http://[ip-address] to access the WordPress site.
+    Open your browser and visit http://[Node-servers-ip-address] to access the WordPress site.

 7. Complete the WordPress setup:

     Follow the on-screen instructions to set up your WordPress instance, including database configuration and administrator account creation.

+8. Access prometheus

+    Open your browser and visit http://[monitor-server-ip-address]:9090

+9. Access grafana

+    Open your browser and visit http://[Node-servers-ip-address]:3000

+    **user** is admin, **password** is located at roles/grafana/defaults/main.yml

+10. Go to AWS security group and open port 3000 and 9090

 ---

 ## Additional Notes